Intrauterine Fetal Blood Transfusion for Rh Disease

 Transfusions can be given through the fetal abdomen or,

-more commonly, by delivering the blood into the umbilical vein.
+more commonly, by delivering the blood into the umbilical vein or artery.
 Umbilical cord

 of blood and has a higher survival rate than does transfusion through the